seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/objects10.md

         # it should return an empty list if the list has only no odd elements
         obj = {'key': [2, 2, 4]}
         self.assertEqual(main.getOddElementsAtProperty(obj, 'key'), [],
-        msg = 'should return an empty list if the list has only no odd elements')
+        msg = 'should return an empty list if the list has no odd elements')

     def test_2(self):